tobias2022/git-practice-01/README.md

 # git-practice-01
+This is main branch
-This is dev 3
+This is branch 2
-This is DEV branch
+This is branch 3